networknt/light-doc/content/en/design/idempotency.md

 contents of a request’s payload (in modern RESTful service, a partial modification would be represented by a PATCH).

-We have used request/response communication style as an example; however, messaging based microservices should follow the same approach in case duplicate messages are delivery in the pipeline.
-In fact, most message driven async microservices are more tolerant to partial failures than sync style of ineractions like REST, GraphQL and RPC.
-That is why we have provided [light-tram-4j][](transactional messaging), [light-eventuate-4j][](eventual consistency with event sourcing and CQRS) and [light-saga-4j][](distributed transaction orchestraion between services) frameworks and all of them rely on service idempotency.
+We have used request/response communication style as an example; however, messaging based microservices should follow the same approach in case duplicate messages are delivered in the pipeline.
+In fact, most message driven async microservices are more tolerant to partial failures than sync style of interactions like REST, GraphQL and RPC.
+That is why we have provided [light-tram-4j][](transactional messaging), [light-eventuate-4j][](eventual consistency with event sourcing and CQRS) and [light-saga-4j][](distributed transaction orchestration between services) frameworks and all of them rely on service idempotency.

 ### Guarantee exactly once